Currency and exchange facilities

 Eritrea,

-while the reverse side has scenes from various parts of the country.
+while the reverse side has typical scenes from various parts of the country.

 The Commercial and the Housing bank provide exchange services for various currencies, but many people